Mathieu-Lala/unamed00/README.md

 $> ./make.sh Test
 ```

-After that, to generate the coverage as html (build/coverage/index.html):
+After that, to generate the coverage as html (in build/coverage/index.html):

 ```bash
 $> make -C build coverage